 |"Welcome to Aardvark Mail service"||No||No||No||No|

-One problem with University email addresses is receiving messages intended for the former account holder.
-For example, when Jeremy Smith got his email account, he was assigned email@example.com, but found that he was getting emails intended for someone named Julius Smith.
-Jeremy could set up a recipe that would affect all messages bound for Julius Smith by creating a condition that looked through the whole message for the exact phrase 'Julius Smith'.
+Sometimes University email addresses will receive emails intended for the former account holder.
+For example, when Jeremy Smith got his email account he was assigned firstname.lastname@example.org, but started receiving emails intended for someone named Julius Smith.
+Jeremy could set up a recipe that would affect all emails bound for Julius Smith by creating a condition that looked through the whole email for the exact phrase 'Julius Smith'.

-There are four options for what to do to a message that satisfies all the conditions in a recipe.
-They are 1) to delete the message 2) to forward the message, 3) to move the message to a folder, and 4) to deliver immediately to your mail inbox.
+There are four options for what to do to an email that satisfies all the conditions in a recipe.
+They are:

-Deleting a message should probably be avoided in most case unless you are VERY sure that the recipe will catch only messages you want deleted.
-This is because deleting a message is permanent; no record will remain anywhere of what the message contained, unless the sender saved a copy on their own computer.
-Use this option at your own risk!
+Avoid deleting an email in most case unless you are very sure that the recipe will catch only emails you want deleted.
+Deleting an email is permanent.
+No record will remain of what the email contained, unless the sender saved a copy on their own computer.
+Use this option at your own risk.

-Forwarding a message can be useful if you tend to check, for example, different email messages in different places.
-You could set up recipes to forward emails from friends to an address you check at home, and leave school emails in your school mailbox.
+Forwarding an email can be useful if you tend to check different email emails in different places.
+You could set up recipes to forward emails from friends to an address you check at home and leave school emails in your school mailbox.

 If you know how to use Procmail recipes, entering a custom recipe gives you the flexibility to do whatever you want.
-You are prompted for a recipe name, and just as with a simple recipe the name has no effect on the operation of the recipe; it is to make sorting the recipes easier.
-You are also given a text field into which you can enter whatever Procmail commands you desire.
-There is no verification of any sort; your mail will be filtered according to whatever you specify.
+You are prompted for a recipe name and the name has no effect on the operation of the recipe, but makes sorting recipes easier.
+There is also a text field where you can enter whatever Procmail commands you desire.
+There is no verification of any sort.
+Your mail will be filtered according to whatever you specify.
 You should only do this if you are very familiar with Procmail commands.